About r4wRun

 - Setting up custom seeding locks registrations and bib numbers, just like the other qualifying types.

-- Manual seeds can be reordered at any time before the bracket is generated.
+- Manual seeds can be reordered at any time before the knockout is generated.

 Bib Numbers